-Upgrading from an older Pictometry extension
+Upgrading from an older Pictometry extension or add-in

-If you are upgrading from an older Pictometry extension, you must uninstall the older Pictometry extension before you do anything else-before you install the Pictometry add-in and before you upgrade your ArcMap.
+If you are upgrading from an older Pictometry extension or add-in, you must uninstall the older Pictometry extension (or add-in) before you do anything else-before you install the latest Pictometry add-in and before you upgrade your ArcMap.
 (If you upgrade ArcMap first, you will not be able to uninstall the Pictometry extension.)